Bioconductor/bioconductor.org/content/help/docker.md

 ##### To run RStudio Server:

-    docker run -p 8787:8787 bioconductor/devel_base2
+    docker run -e PASSWORD=<pickYourPassword> -p 8787:8787 bioconductor/devel_base2

 You can then open a web browser pointing to your docker host on port 8787.
 If you're on Linux and using default settings, the docker host is `127.0.0.1` (or `localhost`, so the full URL to RStudio would be `http://localhost:8787)`.
 If you are on Mac or Windows and running `Docker Toolbox`, you can determine the docker host with the `docker-machine ip default` command.

+In the above command `-e PASSWORD=` is setting the rstudio password and is required by the rstudio docker image.
+It can be whatever you like except it cannot be `rstudio`.
-Log in to RStudio with the username `rstudio` and password `rstudio`.
+Log in to RStudio with the username `rstudio` and whatever password was specified.

 If you want to run RStudio as a user on your host machine, in order to read/write files in a host directory, please